 The Team A/B rotation forms the backbone of our inpatient rotations.
-Each team comprises one PGY2, two interns, 1 medical student and 1 pharmacy student under the supervision of a Hospitalist with a soft patient cap of 16.
+Each team comprises one PGY2 and two interns under the supervision of a Hospitalist with a soft patient cap of 16.
 The Hospitalist leads formal teaching rounds daily and offers real-time support in patient care, teaching and discharge planning.
 Each hospital floor is designed to take care of a specific subset of patients, affording residents exposure to a wide variety of clinical cases and pathology.
-A typical service might have a patients with congestive heart failure and/or COPD exacerbations, acute stroke, GI bleeds, sepsis with underlying infections like endocarditis and patients with undefined illnesses such severe hypercalcemia requiring investigation.
+A typical service might have patients with congestive heart failure and/or COPD exacerbations, acute stroke, GI bleeds, sepsis with underlying infections and patients with undefined illnesses such severe hypercalcemia requiring investigation.

-The Team O rotation is designed as a manager service and mirrors a traditional seven-on, seven-of Hospitalist schedule.
+The Team O rotation is designed as a manager service and mirrors a traditional 7-on, 7-off Hospitalist schedule.
 Teams consist of one PGY3 and one PGY1 under the supervision of a Hospitalist.
 The PGY3’s role is that of a junior attending.
 Each team works seven 12-hours shifts and has the following 7 days off.
 During their inpatient weeks, they not only manage patients, but also act as the primary responders for the Emergency Code team.
-The Emergency Code team respond to all rapid responses, stroke codes and code blues for the hospital.
+The Emergency Code team responds to all rapid responses, stroke codes and code blues for the hospital.
 During their days off (ADMIN shifts), residents participate in E-learning modules to help further develop and/or hone their clinical management.
 PGY1 residents complete the Bioskills curriculum where they gain competence in understanding and performing procedures mandated by the American Board of Internal Medicine (ABIM) and gain knowledge in radiographic image interpretation.
 PGY3 residents participate in our Patient Safety curriculum where they learn about the importance of recognizing, preventing and responding to medical errors and participate in root-cause analyses